 For Summer Squash

-• Refrigerate: Store summer squash in the crisper drawer of your refrigerator.
-Place it inside a perforated plastic bag to allow for air circulation, which helps prevent moisture buildup.
+- Refrigerate: In the crisper drawer of your refrigerator.
+Put it inside a perforated plastic bag so that air can circulate (and help minimize moisture).

 For Winter Squash